-Katherine Eban’s book Bottle of Lies focusses on major issues in generic drug manufacturing, using the Ranbaxy scandal as an example of unethical practices in the field.
-The book is written as a journal of Ranbaxy’s malpractices based on whistle blower testimony and subsequent US- Food and Drug Administration (FDA) investigation, with an occasional mention of other fraudulent companies.
+Katherine Eban’s book Bottle of Lies focuses on major issues in generic drug manufacturing, using the Ranbaxy scandal as an example of unethical practices in the field.
+The book is written as a journal of Ranbaxy’s malpractices based on whistleblower testimony and subsequent US- Food and Drug Administration (FDA) investigation, with an occasional mention of other fraudulent companies.

 The book makes three things apparent – first, while a drug is expected to work similarly worldwide, the regulatory standards for approving the drug vary.
 The book tells of manufacturers acknowledging that the best quality drugs are sent to the US, where the FDA is a relatively strict regulator.
-Countries in Africa on the other hand, do not have a competent regulatory authority and hence, manufacturers find it easier to pass off poor quality drugs.
-Second, and more concerning for Indians is that while a foreign regulatory authority caught the scam at Ranbaxy, India’s own regulatory authority, the Central Drugs Standard Control Organization (CDSCO) failed to do so.
-Additionally, the whistle blower who took significant risk and undeterred efforts to bring the Ranbaxy malpractices to light felt confident in divulging details to the FDA, but not to the CDSCO.
-The book often references his fear in communicating with the CDSCO – a fear for his own life and for his family.
+Countries in Africa on the other hand, do not have a competent regulatory authority, and hence, manufacturers find it easier to pass off poor quality drugs.
+Second, and more concerning for Indians is that while a foreign regulatory authority caught the scam at Ranbaxy, India’s own regulatory authority, the Central Drugs Standard Control Organisation (CDSCO) failed to do so.
+Additionally, the whistleblower who took a significant risk and undeterred efforts to bring the Ranbaxy malpractices to light felt confident in divulging details to the FDA, but not to the CDSCO.
+The book often references his fear in communicating with the CDSCO – fear for his own life and for his family.
 Consequently, distrust in the regulator prevents individuals from reporting malpractices.
-These three principal problems – manufacturer malpractice, incompetent regulator and system mistrust – feed into poor quality drugs that undermine health of Indian citizens.
+These three principal problems – manufacturer malpractice, incompetent regulator, and system mistrust – feed into poor-quality drugs that undermine the health of Indian citizens.

 The story brings into light three important players;